runpod/docs/docs/cli/projects/get-started.md

 ---

 In this tutorial, we'll explore how to get the IP address of the machine your code is running on and deploy your code to the RunPod platform.
+You will get the IP address of your local machine, the development server, and the Serverless Endpoint's server.

 By the end, you'll have a solid understanding of how to set up a project environment, interact with your code, and deploy your code to a Serverless Endpoint on the RunPod platform.

-While this project is scopped to getting the IP address of the machine your code is running on, you can use the RunPod platform to deploy any code you want.
+While this project is scoped to getting the IP address of the machine your code is running on, you can use the RunPod platform to deploy any code you want.
-For larger projects, bundling large packages to Docker image and making code changes requires multiple steps.
+For larger projects, bundling large packages a Docker image and making code changes requires multiple steps.
-With RunPod's development server, you can make changes to your code and test them in a live environment without having to rebuild a Docker image or redeploy your code to the RunPod platform.
+With a RunPod development server, you can make changes to your code and test them in a live environment without having to rebuild a Docker image or redeploy your code to the RunPod platform.

 This tutorial takes advantage of making updates to your code and testing them in a live environment.